When it comes to depression, digital tech rules

 Young women and those in the LGBTQ community are far more likely than others to use social media to interact about depression, the survey found.

-And three-quarters of all teens and young adults with depression said they had used health-related mobile apps, compared to those with no symptoms.
+And three-quarters of all teens and young adults with depression said they had used health-related mobile apps.

 “One issue that many observers worry about is the possibility that young people’s use of social media may be contributing to the rise in adolescent depression,” the report reads.